 Common names include: HydrocodoneMorphineOxycodone and acetaminophen

-Narcotics act on the central nervous system to relieve pain.
-These drugs can be very effective; however, they must be used with great caution because they can be mentally and/or physically addictive.
+Opioids act on the central nervous system to relieve pain.
+These drugs can be very effective.
+However, they must be used with great caution because they can be mentally and/or physically addictive.
 If you are going to take one of these drugs for a long period of time, your doctor will closely monitor you.

-A narcotic analgesic and acetaminophen used together may provide better pain relief than either medicine used alone.
-In some cases it may take lower doses of each medicine to achieve pain relief.
+A opioid analgesic and acetaminophen used together may provide better pain relief than either medication used alone.
+In some cases, it may take lower doses of each medication to achieve pain relief.

-Possible side effects of narcotics include: Dizziness, light-headedness, or feeling faintDrowsinessNausea or vomiting
+Possible side effects of opioids include: Lightheadedness or feeling faintDrowsinessNausea or vomiting

 Common names include: FilgrastimEpoetin

 During cancer treatment, blood cells can be destroyed along with cancer cells.
-Filgrastim helps your bone marrow make new white blood cells.
+Filgrastim helps your bone marrow make new white blood cells, reducing the chances of infection.
 White blood cells help your body fight infection.
-Therefore, Filgrastim helps to reduce your risk of infection.

 Epoetin helps your bone marrow to make new red blood cells.
 Low red blood cell levels can lead to

-.
-Therefore, Epoetin helps reduce your risk of anemia.
-Epoetin is quite effective, but it has a two-week delay between the injection and when your red blood cell count really starts to come back.
-It is not used as a “quick fix” for a low red blood cell count; a blood transfusion is usually performed if you need to recover your red blood cell count more quickly.
+anemia.
+Epoetin is quite effective, but it has a 2-week delay between the injection and when your red blood cell count really starts to come back.
+It is not used as a quick fix for a low red blood cell count.
+A blood transfusion is done to recover your red blood cell count more quickly.